19lmyers/cse110-w21-group14/specs/adrs/adr-coding-conventions.md

 >       - E.G: const startCountdown = startCountDown('25') sets a constant pointer to the function, doesn't mean that the function cannot be changed.
 >   - No magic variables even within for loops.
 >     - If you're using a variable to iterate through a loop, name the variable according to what each iteration represents.
+>   - Declare variables as close as possible to when they are going to be used. remember to keep in mind the [TDZ](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let#temporal_dead_zone_tdz)

 > - **Class Names**:
 >   - UpperCamelCase
 >     - Allows us to differentiate a property from a class.